What Are Enuresis and Encopresis?

 Enuresis means urinating (peeing) where you shouldn’t (e.g., in bed or in clothing).
 Encopresis means defecating (pooping) where you shouldn’t (e.g., in clothes or on the floor).
 To have enuresis or encopresis:

 - A child must be old enough to be toilet trained, meaning 5 years old or older for enuresis and 4 years old or older for encopresis.
 Children younger than this probably just need more time to learn.
-You can look at our resources below on toilet training for more ideas on helping these children.
+You can look at the resources below on toilet training for more ideas on helping these children.

 - The wetting or soiling (pooping) must also happen regularly.
 That means at least twice a week for enuresis and once a month for encopresis.